 Here Succession laws are explained through two terms:

 Testamentary or Testate Inheritance, in which inheritance is as per the will of the deceased.
-It is governed by Indian Succession laws Act 1925 which doesn’t include Muslim community.
+It is governed by the Indian Succession laws Act 1925 which doesn’t include the Muslim community.

 Non-Testamentary or Intestate succession, in which the deceased person dies without making the will.